 Allows Internal Linking

 Linking is an important part of SEO.
 Internal linking is very useful and it’s something you can create yourself.
 By linking one piece of information to a different yet related piece on your website, you guide the user across your content and provide them with even more value.
 Combine this by using good anchor text that gives Google an idea about what the page you are linking to is.
 You can also incorporate the keyword into your anchor text for better SEO results.
+This technique is often utilized to build links, both internally and outbound.

 Gives an Opportunity to Target Long-Tail Keywords